paulbrowne-irl/knowledgebase-elastic-rag/howto.md

-# HOW TO do Common project tasks
+# How to do common project tasks

 This are tasks commonly carried out by Dev and Project Admin.